githubschool/advanced-nov-2015/student-questions.md

 How do i get to dangling commits on a remote?

 When you rebase and hit a conflict and resolve, where is that change applied?  at the end on the last commit or on each commit?

+Similar to push "matching" is there a way to automatically pull from all branches at once, assuming they can all fast forward?